- BY Colin Yeo

 The shrinking area of green for 2020 and 2021 on the chart reflects the fact that the increase in small boat arrivals in large part represented a change of route by asylum seekers.
 Previously, lorries had been the principal means of entry to claim asylum.

 The number of small boat arrivals can be seen to have increased sharply from nowhere in 2018.
 The following chart shows overall numbers and also gives you an idea of arrivals by quarter.
-You can see that arrivals in 2023 are actually down a little compared to 2022.
+You can see that arrivals in 2024 have already exceeded all previous years.

-The overall drop in 2023 compared to 2022 is entirely due to the rapid increase and then equally rapid decrease in arrivals by Albanians during 2022.
+The drop in 2023 compared to 2022 is almost entirely due to the rapid increase and then equally rapid decrease in arrivals by Albanians during 2022.
 In effect, this inflated the 2022 figures quite considerably.
-If Albanians are stripped out of the figures, the number of small boat arrivals is actually up in 2023 compared to 2022; in other words, there has continued to be an increase in the arrival of those of nationalities other than Albanians.

 Asylum backlog